 Before the department proceeds with the H-1B petition, we recommend consulting with OISS on prevailing wage requirement for the position.
 Once the prevailing wage is confirmed, the department and the employee should submit to OISS the following documentation:

 - Employer documentation listed on the Department's checklist: Request Form, Wage Determination form, LCA Announcement, Employment Letter, Addendum, Export Control Evaluation form, OISS and DHS fees.
-The Export Control Evaluation form is required for all H-1B requests from the College of Science, Engineering, CABNR, UNSOM and DRI.
-The form should be completed by the employee's supervisor and submitted to the Office of Sponsored Research at the time of sending other H-1B forms to OISS.
+The Export Control Evaluation form should be completed by the employee's supervisor and submitted to the Office of Sponsored Projects at the time of sending other H-1B forms to OISS.
 Download the Export Control Evaluation for Foreign Workers (OSP-30).

 - Employee Information sheet and supporting documents listed on the employee checklist.

 The LCA Announcement form should be posted for 10 days in two places where "similarly employed workers" may congregate and the information on the announcement must be the same as that given in the addendum and on the wage determination form.
 A copy of the announcement should be included in the packet sent to OISS and the form should be posted no later than the time of sending the documents to OISS.